 “He’d talk about meeting bears when he went to school,” she says.
 “And when the lighthouse tenders came by boat to Cathead Bay with supplies, my dad would get to hop a ride to Chicago and back.”
 Her father, William, a farmer, grew potatoes, peas and later cherries.
 His brother, Walter, my great-great-grandfather, first was a lighthouse keeper on Beaver and Squaw Islands, then became a carpenter.
 I tell her that my great-grandfather Wilbur used to tell about coming back to Northport from Beaver Island after the Great Lakes were deemed unsafe for shipping traffic.
 Walter would sail them home in the rough November waters, demanding his children stay down in the bottom of the boat, as the sails almost skimmed the water.

 None of these details explains why Captain Peter Nelson’s soul might be restless.
 Why I felt his presence when I dusted his grave rubbings.
 Why he’s clapping around the lighthouse in his hard-soled boots.
 Then my first-cousin-thrice-removed tells me something that gives me a glimmer of an answer.
 Captain Peter Nelson is buried on land.
 This man, she says, a sailor in his soul, was the only one of seven brothers who didn’t die at sea.

-The Grand Traverse Lighthouse is open daily May–October and weekends in November.
-Admission is $5 for adults, $2 for children (6–12) and 5/under are free.
+Visit the lighthouse: The Grand Traverse Lighthouse is open daily May–October and weekends in November (there is an admission fee).